downsla/Voting-System/README.md

 # Voting System
 CPSC 4360 Software Engineering - Simulating a Voting System in the US 07/04/2021

+A Demo of the project can be found [here](https://www.youtube.com/watch?v=85LGPLAMdiY).

 The software’s main purpose is simulating a voting system in the United States.
 The second purpose of the software is to make sure that no one votes more than once.